garrandall/popular-music-data/tracks/that-evil-child-b-b--king.md

 When I buy her flowers or candy she just looks at me and growls, She say, "You must be guilty or have a guilty conscience buddy", Because I'm convicted without a trial
-She just grunts when I call baby, hmm one evil child
+She just grunts when I call baby, hm one evil child
 I said, "Lord, maybe you can help me, because she's a strange and evil child"

 Still, I'm tryin' to please my woman but she 'bout to drive me wild